cy-xu/cosmic-conn/docs/README.rst

         :width: 200
         :target: https://arxiv.org/abs/2106.14922

 This software is part of our Cosmic-CoNN research paper.
-A thorough evaluation of the models' performance are available in the paper.
+Our methods and a thorough evaluation of models' performance are available in the paper.
 If you used the Cosmic-CoNN or the LCO CR dataset for your research, pleaes cite our paper:

 `deepCRarXiv:2106.14922 <https://arxiv.org/abs/2106.14922>`_, `NASA ADS <https://ui.adsabs.harvard.edu/abs/2021arXiv210614922X/abstract>`_